 Amador Adventure.
 Gold Rush History, world-class wines, year-round outdoor activities, and locally-owned shops.
-Switch it up with gaming at Jackson Rancheria Casino Resort and dining at farm-to-fork restaurants.
+Switch it up with gaming at Jackson Rancheria Casino Resort or Harrah’s Northern California Casino and dining at farm-to-fork restaurants.

 Modern food, wine, shops inside historic buildings.

 Taste Restaurant in Plymouth